DrSLDR/eficode-wapp/ansible/README.md

 4. Creates/ensures a usergroup that allows sudo
 5. Creates a new user and grants it sudo
 6. Flush registered handlers (possibly rebooting)
-7. Installs Docker
+7. Installs Docker & Docker Compose
-   1. Optionally also installs Docker Compose
-   2. Adds our users to the Docker group
+8. Adds our users to the Docker group
-8. Installs nginx, for use as a proxy later
+9. Installs nginx, for use as a proxy later
-9. Installs certbot
+10. Installs certbot
-10. Install administration tools
+11. Install administration tools

 ## Deploy playbook